HEnquist/rubato/README.md

 Resampling without anti-aliasing omits the cpu-heavy sinc interpolation.
 This runs much faster but produces a lower quality result.
-However, the actual differences tend to be subtle and are often inaudible.

 ## Synchronous resampling